YangChuantongStarry/Uptick-KB/WHITEPAPER_Technical.md

 ### **6.2.
 Decentralized Data Analytics Service**

-The decentralized data analytic service is a data analysis service built on a decentralized infrastructure that leverages distributed technologies in order to provide secure, transparent, and trustless access to data analytics, which is key for the democratization of data in Web 3.0.
+The decentralized data analytic service is a data analysis service built on a decentralized infrastructure that leverages distributed technologies in order to provide secure, transparent, and trustless access to data analytics, which is key for the democratization of data in Web3.
 This empowers users and businesses to maintain necessary control of their data while also benefiting from advanced data analytics.

 ### Decentralized Data Analytic Service Key Features：